This review is based on my eight months with the Japanese Pentax PC35AF — one of the first autofocus consumer cameras of the day.

-Manufactured in the 1980s, this fully automatic shooter features a unique autofocus mechanism, and a futuristic, for the time, design.
+Manufactured in the 1980s, this fully automatic shooter features a futuristic design and comes with a few premium features.
 The gadget packs quality, fast optics, and a reasonably powerful flash into a pocketable, pleasing to hold and operate black plastic chassis.

-If you’ve got a working one, it may take time to get used to this camera, but it will prove to be a fantastic companion capable of producing beautiful images once you do.
+It may take time to get used to this camera, but I found it to be a fantastic companion capable of producing beautiful images.

-Obtaining a relatively consistent focus with the bright 0.8x unusually large viewfinder and clear bright lines is confusing but not impossible.
-This is one of the few cameras that displays a prominent computed distance estimate or prefocus value in the viewfinder via the moving needle.
+Obtaining a relatively consistent focus with the bright 0.8x unusually large viewfinder and clear, bright lines is confusing but not impossible.
+This is one of the few cameras that display a prominent computed distance estimate or prefocus value in the viewfinder via the moving needle.

 Though useful and seemingly simple, the prefocus indicator’s design is not particularly intuitive or reliable.